-The Weimaraner is one of the dog breeds that is susceptible to bloat in dogs.
-If you have a Weimaraner or another susceptible dog breed, you will need to understand what causes dog bloat, the symptoms of dog bloat, and what needs to be done if you suspect that your dog has bloat…
+The Weimaraner is one of the dog breeds that is susceptible to bloat.
+If you have a Weimaraner or another susceptible dog breed, you will need to understand what causes bloat, the symptoms, and what needs to be done if you suspect that your dog has bloat…

 What is Dog Bloat?

-So what is dog bloat?
-Bloat in dogs is a condition where the stomach actually twists while it has gas in it, and it “bloats” or expands and is stretched.
+Bloat is a condition where the stomach actually twists while it has gas in it, and it “bloats” or expands and is stretched.